DannyFirmin/java-exercises-comp1110/README.md

 ### The Labs Repository

-This repository is the basis for comp1110 lab exercises in 2017.
+This repository is the basis for comp1110 lab exercises.
 In [lab 1](src/comp1110/lab1/README.md), you will [**fork**](http://docs.gitlab.com/ee/gitlab-basics/fork-project.html) your own copy of this repository and the use that forked copy for the remainder of the semester.

 ### Lab Exercises